helix-editor/helix/book/src/keymap.md

 Accessed by typing `z` in [normal mode](#normal-mode).

-View mode is is intended for scrolling and manipulating the view without changing the selection.
+View mode is intended for scrolling and manipulating the view without changing the selection.
 The "sticky" variant of this mode (accessed by typing `Z` in normal mode) is persistent and can be exited using the escape key.
 This is useful when you're simply looking over text and not actively editing it.